 The Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants, including, among others, limits or restrictions on our ability to incur liens, incur indebtedness, pay dividends, redeem stock, and merge or consolidate and dispose of assets.
-In addition to our \$2.5 million cash reserve covenant, we must submit on an annual basis to Oxford, within 120 days after the end of its fiscal year, audited consolidated financial statements, together with an unqualified audit opinion from an independent registered public accounting firm, or the unqualified audit opinion covenant.
-Failure to comply with the \$2.5 million cash reserve requirement or the unqualified audit opinion covenant is a breach of the Loan Agreement and unless such covenant or breach is waived, Oxford would have the option of declaring an event of default, accelerating our indebtedness under the Loan Agreement and initiating enforcement collection actions, foreclosing on collateral (which includes most assets of the Company) and, among other things, preventing the Company from using any funds in its bank or securities accounts.
+In addition to our \$2.5 million cash reserve covenant, we must submit on an annual basis to Oxford, within 120 days after the end of its fiscal year, audited consolidated financial statements, together with an unqualified audit opinion from an independent registered public accounting firm, or the Unqualified Audit Opinion Covenant is a breach of the Loan Agreement and unless such covenant or breach is waived, Oxford would have the option of accelerating our indebtedness under the Loan Agreement and initiating enforcement collection actions, foreclosing on collateral (which includes most assets of the Company) and, among other things, preventing the Company from using any funds in its bank or securities accounts.
 Per the term loan agreement an audit opinion with an explanatory paragraph noting substantial doubt about the Company's ability to continue in business (the "going concern opinion") is deemed to violate the Unqualified Audit Opinion Covenant.
-Oxford provided a waiver of compliance with the Unqualified Audit Opinion Covenant in connection with our receipt of our auditor's going concern opinion for our 2016 financial statements.
-There can be no assurance that Oxford will grant such a waiver in any subsequent period.
+We anticipate that unless the Company raises approximately \$10.0 million prior to the completion of the audit of our 2016 financial statements, projected to occur by early March 2017, our auditor's opinion will contain a going concern opinion and absent a waiver from Oxford, we will be in breach of the Loan Agreement.
+There can be no assurance that we will be able to raise such funds.
+We expect to engage in discussions with Oxford in order to seek a waiver from the Unqualified Audit Opinion Covenant, but there can be no assurance Oxford will grant such a waiver.